What we know about Tyre Nichols' death and the investigation into the officers allegedly responsible

 One of the officers, Haley, was accused previously of using excessive force.
 He was named as a defendant in a 2016 federal civil rights lawsuit while employed by the Shelby County Division of Corrections.

-The plaintiff, Cordarlrius Sledge, said he was an inmate in 2015 when Haley and another corrections officer accused him of flushing contraband.
+The plaintiff in that case, Cordarlrius Sledge, said he was an inmate in 2015 when Haley and another corrections officer accused him of flushing contraband.
 The two officers "hit me in the face with punches," according to the complaint.

 A third officer then slammed his head to the ground, Sledge said.
 He lost consciousness and woke up in the facility's medical center.